Project Status: Ongoing

 Dates: 1000 - 1600

 Focuses on the period 1300-1800, but also has many materials before and after this period.

-Subject: Agriculture, Anglo-Saxons, Civil Law, Clergy, Crafts, Industry, Crime, Economy, Education, Universities, Food and Drink, Gender, Government, Guilds, Labor, History, Landscape, Natural History, Law, Manuscript Studies, Maritime, Material Culture, Monasticism, Monks, Nobility, Gentry, Peasants, Piety, Plague, Disease, Poverty, Charity, Priests, Bishops, Canons, Prosopography, Recreation, Entertainment, Religion - Institutional Church, Revolt, Royalty, Monarchs, Seals, Social Groups, Towns, Cities, Trade, War, Women
+Subject: Agriculture, Civil Law, Clergy, Crafts, Industry, Crime, Early English Studies, Economy, Education, Universities, Food and Drink, Gender, Government, Guilds, Labor, History, Landscape, Natural History, Law, Manuscript Studies, Maritime, Material Culture, Monasticism, Monks, Nobility, Gentry, Peasants, Piety, Plague, Disease, Poverty, Charity, Priests, Bishops, Canons, Prosopography, Recreation, Entertainment, Religion - Institutional Church, Revolt, Royalty, Monarchs, Seals, Social Groups, Towns, Cities, Trade, War, Women

 Type/Genre of Medieval Primary Source Material: Accounts, Chronicles, Annals, Council Proceedings, Minutes, Courts, Genealogy, Heraldry, Legislation, Letters, Petitions, Maps, Plans, Material Evidence, Membership Lists, Surveys, Taxes, Wills, Inventories